et-tamen-compilat/medical-image-computing/src/introduction-neural-nets.md

 The aim of machine learning is to obtain a highly accurate approximation of such a function.
 But rather than having a programmer attempt to write a program for this, the goal is to have a computer find a set of rules that approximates this function.
 In other words, rather than the programmer writing an approximation of the function, the programmer writes the program that finds the approximation of the function.

 The set of rules is structured as a neural network.
 To do this, the program starts with a randomly constructed neural network, which may not, at first, approximate the function very well at all, before being trained to become more likely to give the expected output.
-In order to understand how this process can be applied to Medical Imaging, let us first grasp the design of a classic neural network.
+In order to understand how this process can be applied to Medical Imaging, let us first grasp the design of a standard neural network.

 $$
 \def\mathellipsis{…}